 The CTSI Translational Workforce Development Program offers the following education and involvement opportunities for clinical research professionals, research coordinators and nurses.

 Clinical trials are critical for developing and delivering evidence-based care.
 Trial success often depends on clinical research professionals’ work as vital members of the research team.
-Opportunities such as study groups for research certification, seminar series, professional associations and online resources help to grow research at UF and make a difference in patients’ lives.
+Opportunities such as research certification, seminar series, professional associations and online resources help to grow research at UF and make a difference in patients’ lives.

 The weekly CTSI email newsletter, Quick Links, provides the latest information on seminars, courses and other events related to translational research.
 If you’re interested in information specific to clinical-research professionals, email Bob Kolb to join his coordinators’ liststerv.